-The subject property is proposed to be subdivided into one parcel (Parcel 1) consisting of all property area within the prior I-1 Zone, and one outlot (Outlot A) consisting of the property area located within the prior O-S Zone.
-The applicant proposes development of a 140,896-square-foot warehouse on Parcel 1.
-Parcel 1 is proposed to have frontage on and direct access to Taylor Acres

-Avenue, which is situated to the east of the subject property.
+The subject property is to be subdivided into one parcel (Parcel 1) consisting of all property area within the prior I-1 Zone, and one outlot (Outlot A) consisting of the property area located within the prior O-S Zone.
+The PPS evaluates development of a proposed 140,896-square-foot warehouse on Parcel 1.
+Parcel 1 is to have frontage on and direct access to Taylor Acres Avenue, which is situated to the east of the subject property.
 Outlot A, as shown on the PPS, does not have frontage on a public street, and therefore, does not meet the minimum requirements of the prior Zoning Ordinance for a buildable lot.
-Outlot A is proposed for woodland preservation.
+Outlot A is evaluated for woodland preservation.
 Currently, Taylor Acres Avenue exists as a 50-foot-wide right-of-way, terminating at the boundary of the subject property.
-The PPS proposes vacating a portion of the existing right-of-way, and dedicating additional right-of-way in order to provide an appropriate terminus of Taylor Acres Avenue in a cul-de-sac.
-The applicant will be required to file a vacation petition to vacate the existing dedicated public right-of-way, following approval of this PPS.
-Thereafter, a final plat will be required to complete the new lotting pattern.
+The PPS allows vacating a portion of the existing right-of-way, and dedicating additional right-of-way in order to provide an appropriate terminus of Taylor Acres Avenue in a cul-de-sac.
+The applicant is required to file a vacation petition to vacate the existing dedicated public right-of-way.
+Thereafter, a final plat is required to complete the new lotting pattern.
 The subject property does not have frontage on any other public right-of-way.

-The applicant filed a request for a variance to Section 25-122(b)(1)(G) of the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance, for the removal of two specimen trees.
-This request is discussed further in the Environmental finding of this technical staff report.
+The applicant filed a request for a variance to Section 25-122(b)(1)(G) of the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO), for the removal of two specimen trees.
+This request is discussed further in the Environmental finding of this resolution.